marirs/pigeon/docs/ROADMAP.md

 - [ ] forwarding trace headers

 **This is the go/no-go milestone.** Everything before it is plumbing and everything after it is hardening.
 If forwarded mail does not land with `dmarc=pass`, nothing else matters.

+It depends on Milestone 1 for more than configuration: ARC sealing needs a private key, and a domain that can actually receive mail is what makes the result testable against a real mailbox rather than a fixture.

 Exit criteria: